Challis railway station: History

 With the 1970 Corridor Plan for Perth, new areas between Armadale and Kelmscott were opened up for development.
 The Armadale–Kelmscott Shire Council began lobbying the state government for new stations within the large gap between Armadale and Kelmscott stations.
 Plans were completed by May 1973 for two new stations, with construction commencing soon afterwards.
 Originally planned to open on 20 October 1973, Challis station opened on 29 October, as did the adjacent Sherwood station (then known as Kingsley station).
 The shire council wanted the station to be named "Streich" after a well known local doctor, but the Western Australian Government Railways decided on "Challis", which came from the nearby Challis Primary School.
 The school was named after Challis Road, which was named after a family who had established an orchard in the area in the 1910s.

 Shelters were added in 1982–83.
 The City of Armadale rezoned nearby land for higher densities in the late 2010s, with the goal of increasing patronage.

+The station closed on 20 November 2023 for an 18 month shutdown to facilitate works on the Victoria Park-Canning Level Crossing Removal and Byford Rail Extension projects as part of Metronet.
+The station reopened on 12 October 2025 with the extension to Byford.

 Services

 Challis station is served by Armadale line services operated by Transperth Train Operations, a division of the PTA.
+Trains run between Perth and Byford every 7.5 minutes on peak, every 15 minutes off peak and every 30 minutes at night, stopping all stations.

-The line goes between Perth station and Armadale station.
-Armadale line services reach seven trains per hour during peak, dropping to four trains per hour between peaks.
-At night, there are two trains per hour, dropping to one train per hour in the early hours of the morning.
-Apart from at night and on Sundays/public holidays, most train services follow the "C" stopping pattern, which skips Burswood, Victoria Park, Carlisle, Welshpool and Queens Park stations.
-There are also two "B" stopping pattern services which run during the afternoon Armadale-bound.
-Those services are the same as the "C" pattern except they stop at Queens Park.
-Starting at night, trains stop at all stations.
-On Sundays and public holidays, half of all trains are "C" pattern trains and half are all stops trains.
+Before the shutdown, Armadale line services reached seven trains per hour during peak, dropping to four trains per hour between peaks.
+At night, there were two trains per hour, dropping to one train per hour in the early hours of the morning.
+Apart from at night and on Sundays/public holidays, most train services followed the "C" stopping pattern, which skipped Burswood, Victoria Park, Carlisle, Welshpool and Queens Park stations.
+There were also two "B" stopping pattern services which ran southbound during the afternoon, stopping the same as the "C" pattern with the addition of Queens Park.
+Starting at night, trains stopped at all stations.
+On Sundays and public holidays, half of all trains were "C" pattern trains and half all stops trains.

 On Railway Avenue is a pair of bus stops for route 907, the rail replacement bus service.

 In the 2013–14 financial year, Challis station had 73,805 boardings, making it the second least used station on the Armadale and Thornlie lines behind Seaforth station.
 On an average weekday in October 2017, the station had 259 boardings, making it the third least used Transperth station behind Seaforth station (136) and Success Hill station (139).
-The weekend average number of boardings was 209 in October 2018, the third lowest after Success Hill station (124) and Seaforth (170).
+The weekend average number of boardings was 209 in October 2018, the third lowest after Success Hill (124) and Seaforth (170).